Season Information

 "I enjoyed it greatly for its kick and music; its high spirits, its many memorable passages.
 I enjoyed it because, like the Gawain poet, translator Armitage is some storyteller." --The Guardian

-Hear Director and Adapter Annie Loui introduce the show:
+Check back to hear Director and Adapter Annie Loui introduce the show.

 Major support is provided by Robert and Lorna Cohen Endowment for Excellence in Drama, the Theatre Guild and the Claire Trevor Society.